January 2013 snow

 As forecast, heavy snow caused disruption in many areas of the UK in mid January

-The snowy weather persisted for around 10 days, making it the most widespread and prolonged snowfall in the UK since the 'Big Freeze' of November and December 2010.
+The snowy weather persisted for around 10 days, making it the most widespread and prolonged snowfall in the UK since the The big freeze — Nov-Dec 2010.

 During this time, government organisations, businesses and the public relied on the accurate forecasts and weather warnings from the Met Office so they could plan for what's ahead.

 During the cold spell our website served millions of pages every day, peaking on the 17 January when Met Office web pages were viewed over four million times.
 In addition our apps were viewed a total of 3.7 million times on the 20th January alone, nearly four times more than normal.

 Our social media accounts on Facebook, Twitter, YouTube, Google+ and the news blog also helped keep nine million people informed so that they could plan, prepare and protect themselves from the impacts of the snow, ice and cold.

 Our social content was shared by a large number of organisations, including theScottish Government, Highways Agency, Heathrow Airport and the Prime Minister who tweeted "For #snow updates this weekend - follow @WinterHighways and @MetOffice #FF".